-The invention is described below in connection with the following illustrative figures, wherein like reference numbers refer to like elements throughout, and wherein: 40
+The invention is described below in connection with the 50 ment of the invention; following illustrative figures, wherein like reference numbers refer to like elements throughout, and wherein: TIG.
+15 is an example the displayed on the invention of the invention of the invention of the invention of the invention.

-FIG. 1 is a high-level communications flow diagram showing the parties involved and their relationships in the process of performing a secure self-payment transaction, according to an embodiment of the invention;
+FIG. 1 is a high-level communications flow diagram showing the parties involved and their relationships in the process of performing a secure self-payment transaction, 55 according to an embodiment of the invention;

-FIG. 1A is a high-level communications flow diagram 45 showing the parties involved and their relationships in the process of performing higher security steps in the secure self-payment transaction involving the retailer server, according to an embodiment of the invention;
+FIG. 1A is a high-level communications flow diagram showing the parties involved and their relationships in the process of performing higher security steps in the secure self-payment transaction involving the retailer server, 60 according to an embodiment of the invention;

-FIG. 2 is a process flow diagram showing the steps for a 50 secure self-payment transaction, according to an embodiment of the invention;
+FIG. 2 is a process flow diagram showing the steps for a secure self-payment transaction, according to an embodiment of the invention;

-FIG. 3 is a process flow diagram showing the consumer steps to completing an in-aisle secure self-payment transaction, according to an embodiment of the invention;
+FIG. 3 is a process flow diagram showing the consumer 65 steps to completing an in-aisle secure self-payment transaction, according to an embodiment of the invention;